 - Weight loss

-For the procedure, you will be given a sedative to help you relax or fall asleep, a painkiller to reduce discomfort, and possibly a local anesthetic to prevent you from coughing or gagging when the endoscope is inserted through your mouth.
-You lie on your side while your doctor slides the endoscope through the esophagus to the stomach and small intestine.
+For the procedure, you will be given a sedative to help you relax or fall asleep.
+An anesthesiologist may be present to make sure you are safely and comfortably sedated.
+As you lie on your side, your doctor slides the endoscope through the esophagus to the stomach and small intestine.

 You doctor examines the lining of the esophagus, stomach and the beginning of the small intestine and, in some cases, performs a biopsy to diagnosis cancer or other conditions such as ulcers.
 Treatments also may be performed during an EGD.
-These include stretching a narrowed area of the esophagus and removing polyps.
+These include stretching a narrowed area of the esophagus, removing polyps or cryotherapy of the esophagus to shrink the tumor and help improve swallowing.
 The procedure lasts 5-20 minutes.

 Learn more about esophageal cancer treatment